kodymallory/MMM-withings/README.md

 | `clientSecret` | Consumer Secret from step 3<br><br> **Default value:** ``
 | `redirectUri` | Callback URL from step 3<br><br> **Default value:** ``

-## Setting Up API Key and User Account
+## Manual Authorization by Setting Up API Key and User Account
+**Note: This step is not needed if authorization was completed through** [these instructions](#Authorize-app-with-Withings)
 1. Have a withings account
 2. Navigate to [here](https://account.withings.com/partner/add_oauth2) to create an application (can be a fake application)
     1. Application Name: Can be anything